 Being of Irish/Scottish descent, the adjustment away from potatoes was a tough one!
 I used to make regular Shepards Pie every couple of weeks because it was easy and the kids loved it.
 When we first got rid of grains, potatoes, and sugars, I thought this was a recipe I would have to forget, until a pregnancy induced craving prompted me to find a healthy alternative.
-I thought about using sweet potatoes, but that just didn’t seem like it would taste good, and then it dawned on me- Cauliflower!
+I thought about using sweet potatoes, but then it dawned on me- Cauliflower!
 I’d used this in place of mashed potatoes and rice before, so why not in this recipe?
 It was also a great way to sneak an extra vegetable in for the kids.

 For those not familiar with it, Shepard/Cottage Pie is a meat and potato (or Cauliflower) dish.
 From my understanding, Shepard’s pie is made with Lamb and Cottage Pie is made with beef or other meat.
 I’ve always used the terms interchangeably.
 This is an easy recipe to prepare ahead and heat when you are ready to eat, and the leftovers taste better than the first night (unlike the potato version..
 I’ve never liked the texture of reheated potatoes).